ArashAh/version_control_workshop/part-2.md

     git status
     git pull
     ```
-    ❓ You get a merge conflict?
-Do you know why?
-Why is it a merge?
+    ❓10.
+Did you get a merge conflict?
+Why?

     - If instead of merge conflict you got the config options you are using a newer version of git that safeguards the local branch.
-You need to select the option that avoids rebase, ask for help if not sure.
+You need to select the option that avoids rebase (git config pull.rebase false), ask for help if not sure.

+    ❓11.
+Why is it called a merge?

 17. **Resolve Conflict:**
     - Resolve in RStudio or VS Code.
 It means select which version to stay (keep both changes) in the file and save it.
+Ask for help if you are in doubt.
+    - in VS Code avoid pressing the "Resolve in Merge Editor" button, at this point inline comparison is enough.

     - Add file and commit:
     ```bash
     git add .
     git commit -m "commit 3 to main by collaborator, conflict resolved"
     ```
-    ❓ Do you know why you needed to commit again?
+    ❓12.
+Do you know why you needed to commit again?

 18. **Push Resolved Conflicts:**
     ```bash